Prionantha/Codeforces/README.md

-# Codeforces.
+# OJ
-Daily codes from Coderforces starting from 1/3/2017
+Daily codes from Coderforces, POJ, etc. starting from 1/3/2017

 All previous codes will not be uploaded.